misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 	the section **Requestables**

-*	**public abstract ObjectContext getCayenneContext();** Get Apache Cayenne object context.
+*	**public abstract ObjectContext getCayenneContext();** Returns the Apache Cayenne object context.
 That is the main endpoint of the Cayenne ORM library.
 	For more information on using the Apache Cayenne look in the sections :ref:`datamodel` and :ref:`QueryMap`.

-*	**public abstract XSAMSManager getXsamsManager();** Get XSAMS tree manager, containing several helper methods.
+*	**public abstract XSAMSManager getXsamsManager();** Get an instance of the XSAMS document manager.
+This manager contains several helper methods for building the XSAMS document.
 	All XSAMS branches built by the node plugin should be attached to it.

-*	**public abstract Logger getLogger(Class<?> classname);**

-	Get the **org.slf4j.Logger** object.
-All messages/errors reporting should be done with it.
+Check the :ref:`XSAMSGen` section for more details.

 *	**public abstract void setLastModified(Date date);**

-	Set the last-modified header of the response.
-May be called anywhere during request processing for any number of times.
-If called more than once, the last modification date is updated only if the subsequent date is newer than communicated before.
+	Sets the last-modified header of the response.
+	This method may be called several times during the request processing.
+	If called more than once, the last modification date is updated only if the subsequent date is newer than the value communicated before.